Starting Salary: $52,507 - $86,898

 - Ability to work independently and have high level interpersonal skills to handle sensitive and confidential situations.

-- Ability to understand and apply the Maryland Rules of Procedure and relevant statutory provisions within established guidelines.
+- Ability to understand and apply the Maryland Rules of Procedure and all relevant statutory provisions within established guidelines.
 The applicant must possess a general knowledge of legal pleadings and the ability to prepare draft orders.

-- Ability to communicate effectively, both orally and in writing, and exercise a high degree of judgment, tact, diplomacy and competence in dealing with Judges, attorneys, court personnel and the public.
+- Ability to communicate effectively, both orally and in writing, and exercise a high degree of judgment, tact, diplomacy and competence in dealing with judges, attorneys, court personnel and the public.